JAN Webcast Training Schedule (2017/2018)

 - Speakers: Leslie Wilson, M.S., US Business Leadership Network’s Vice President, Workplace Initiatives and Deb Dagit, Deb Dagit Diversity LLC

 - Description: Join the Equal Employment Opportunity Commission (EEOC) and JAN as representatives provided participants with the latest developments in the application of the Americans with Disabilities Act (ADA) in the workplace, some practical tips for compliance, and answers to tough ADA questions.

-- Description: Forthcoming.
+- Handouts: Forthcoming.